Sunshine, real tomatoes, water fights, lazy days …there are so many wonderful things about this time of year!

 We’ll try to do most of it in the morning before we have any other plans.

-Last summer, it was just a little bit of needed structure to keep them busy and working towards a goal.
+In past summers, it has been just a bit of needed structure to keep them busy and working towards a goal.
 My gosh, it saved my sanity.
-I also believe that it helped reduce the “summer slide” because we spent just a few minutes on something learning related every day.
+I also think it reduced the “summer slide” because we spent just a few minutes on something learning-related every day.

 Also, the items on the checklist don’t have to be advanced!
 Exercise can be running around at the park and learning time can be playdoh if that’s what works for the day!